IsJn-227/IsJn-227/README.md

 # 👋 Hi, I'm Ishita!

-🎯 B.Tech student at IIT Delhi with strong skills in Data Structures, Backend Development, Game Dev, and Computer Vision.
-Aspiring Software Engineer, passionate about building scalable systems and contributing to open source.
+🎯 B.Tech student at IIT Delhi with a strong focus on **Software Engineering, Backend Systems, and Full-Stack Development**.
+I enjoy building **scalable, performance-focused, real-time systems**, and working close to **data and infrastructure layers**.

+Currently exploring **Software Engineering internships (Backend / Full-Stack focus) — Summer 2026**.

 ---

-## 🧠 About Me
+🧠 About Me

-🎓 A passionate **Python and C++ developer** with hands-on experience in:
-- 🧠 **AI & NLP tools** (OpenAI API, TextBlob)
-- 🎮 **Unity Game Development** with C# and gesture controls
+🎓 3rd-year B.Tech student at IIT Delhi with hands-on experience in **backend and full-stack development**, including a production internship at an **IIT Delhi–incubated startup**.

+🛠️ I have built and worked on:
-- 📷 **Computer Vision** using MediaPipe and OpenCV
+- ⚡ **Real-time backend systems** using WebSockets, Redis, and multi-API aggregation
-- 📊 **Data Analysis & Visualization** (Pandas, Matplotlib)
+- 🗄️ **Data & query processing engines** (SQL-style execution, optimizers, join planning)
-- 🌐 **Basic Web Development** with Streamlit and Flask
+- 🌐 **Scalable full-stack applications** using React, Next.js, TypeScript, and Node.js
-- 🛠️ Familiar with Git, GitHub, and open-source collaboration

-💡 Actively exploring opportunities in **Software Development**, **Tech Internships** and **Open Source Contributions**.
+- 🤖 **AI-assisted tools** for automation and optimization (resume optimization, ATS analysis)

+🚀 I enjoy working on **performance-sensitive systems**, clean APIs, and projects that sit at the intersection of **software, data, and infrastructure**

+💡 Actively seeking **Software Engineering / Backend / Full-Stack internships (Summer 2026)**.
 🤝 Open to collaboration, learning, and contributing to meaningful tech projects.

 ---